”I have been made redundant before and it is a terrible blow; redundant is a rotten word because it makes you think you are useless.” Billy Connelly

 “The onset of recession is already putting jobs at risk, but many more are in the firing line as employers consider their next move in a fast deteriorating economic situation.”

-In fact, according to research by the CIPD in conjunction with the management consultancy KPMG, a quarter of UK employers have drawn up plans to make redundancies over the next 12 months.
+The repercussions of lockdown and the continuing threat of Coronavirus has badly affected UK businesses.
+Thousands of UK employers have drawn up plans to make redundancies over the next 12 months.

 Redundancy can have fantastically positive outcomes.
-It can be a great opportunity to find alternative ways of making a living: move abroad, recalibrate goals in alignment with current values, improve work/life balance.
+It can be a great opportunity to find alternative ways of making a living: move abroad, recalibrate goals that reflect your current values, improve work/life balance.
 It can be encouraging to try out any or all of these things.
-It can be amazingly stimulating and liberating.
+It can be stimulating and liberating.

 However the chances that the staff member in front of you will believe that straight away are unlikely.